-The World Bank’s Global Public Procurement Database (GPPD), currently under implementation, captures data about country procurement and e-Procurement systems at a global level.
+The World Bank’s Global Public Procurement Database (GPPD) captures data about country procurement and e-Procurement systems at a global level.
 The aim of the GPPD is to promote procurement reform and innovation through improved transparency and knowledge-sharing, by providing a publicly available online database of global public procurement information.
-The GPPD project implementation commenced in April 2019 and its first version is expected to be publicly available in Fall 2019.
+The GPPD project implementation commenced in April 2019 and is now publicly available.

-The GPPD is envisaged to become the one-stop online database of choice for the global public procurement community, where practitioners, government officials, academics, NGOs, industry and other interested parties can access and share data and knowledge to better enable global public procurement reform and adoption of best practices.
+The GPPD is ethe one-stop online product of choice for the global public procurement community, where practitioners, government officials, academics, NGOs, industry and other interested parties can access and share data and knowledge to better enable global public procurement reform and adoption of best practices.

 The GPPD project outcomes are: